 - In Visp, take the train to Zermatt.

-The travel time from Geneva to Zermatt is 3 hours and 45 minutes.
-There are also trains that go to Visp from Geneva Airport.
+The travel time from Geneva to Zermatt is 3 hours and 31 minutes to 3 hours and 45 minutes.

 You cannot bring your car directly to Zermatt.
 Zermatt is car-free.